 Many of these cases are filed in Multi-District Litigation in the U.S. District Court for the Southern District of West Virginia.
 Additional lawsuits are pending in state courts, including Massachusetts.
 JJS lawyers are involved in leadership in the transvaginal mesh litigations.

 The defective medical device attorneys at Janet, Janet & Suggs are national leaders in the field of dangerous drug and device litigation.
-Attorney Robert K. Jenner has been recognized as one of the nation’s top mass tort lawyers.

 If you or a loved one has suffered ill consequences from a transvaginal mesh product, our attorneys can review your case and offer guidance.
 You may be entitled to join a lawsuit and help prevent others from being harmed by unsafe drugs.